marnix/zig-stm32f3discovery-play/README.md

 zig build flash
 ```

-After flashing the board you should see two blinking lights running around in opposite directions.
+After flashing the board, as you tilt it,
+you should see the LEDs following gravity.

 # Ideas that I would like to explore